gdoumenc/coworks/docs/biz.rst

 BizMicroservices
 ================

 BizMicroservices are microservices obtained by composition of TechMicroservices.
-The composition is defined over the AWS Step Function technology.
+The composition is defined with the AWS Step Function technology.

 As we have seen a BizMicroservice is mainly connected to an event source for producting a functional reaction.